apache/trafficcontrol/blueprints/flexible-topologies.md

 ##### Various endpoints that are affected by cachegroup parentage or deliveryservice-server assignment

 API endpoints that do things such as the following may need to be updated to take Topology-based Delivery Service assignment and parentage into account:
-- assign a Delivery Service to a server (or vice versa)
-- return the servers that are assigned to a Delivery Service (or vice versa)
+- assign a Delivery Service to a server (or vice versa).
+It should be prohibited to assign an `EDGE` server to a Delivery Service (or vice versa) that has a Topology assigned already.
-- perform an operation on "child" cachegroups -- like queueing updates on "child" caches when changing the status of a "parent" cache
+- perform an operation on "child" cachegroups -- like queueing updates on "child" caches when changing the status of a "parent" cache.
+Child caches via both Topologies and legacy Cachegroup parentage would all need to be updated in that case.

 #### Client Impact